EshaanAgg/web/src/content/blog/go.md

 ---

-## Working with Types, Structures and Interfaces
+## **Working with Types, Structures, and Interfaces**

 You can create `alias` in Go by using the `type` keyboard along with the `=` operator.
-You can also create new types, which are first class citizens in the language.
-They have an associated base type, and can have other methods.
+You can also create new types, which are first-class citizens in the language.
+They have an associated base type and can have other methods.

 ```go
 package main